tjhowse/crossbow/README.md

 ## Project status

-The design is currently buildable, but requires paper shims and some finesse to load and fire.
-It's currently missing:
+The design is finished, but there is some scope for improvement:

 * Wood-based alternative to the trigger and sear pivot points,
 * Cosmetics.